1. When these terms and conditions apply and who is responsible under them

 Load control devices allow us or your network company to switch off power at your meter in certain circumstances, such as when there’s a fault or demand is very high.
 This usually applies to hot water, or nightstore heating.

 If a property has load control devices and you have agreed to a pricing plan that allows your electricity to be load controlled, you must allow us or your network company to control their operation, in some cases this may mean interrupting your supply without notice.
-Details of such pricing plans are outlined on our website.

 8.9 We will pass on compensation we receive from network companies: